oogg06/cbr2cbz/README.md

 ``cbrfolder2cbz.py <directory>``

-You can also convert many directories with:
+You can also convert many directories (thank you @nmorey) with:

 ``cbrfolder2cbz.py <directory1> <directory2> .. <directoryn>``